Artillery

 TOS-2 Tosochka

-The TOS-2 Tosochka is Russia's wheeled successor to the TOS-1A heavy flamethrower system, using 220 mm thermobaric and incendiary rockets from an 18-tube launcher on a Ural 6x6 truck.
-Its built-in crane, automated fire-control equipment, and wheeled chassis are intended to make the system more mobile and less dependent on a separate loading vehicle, while Russian forces have fielded it during the Russia-Ukraine War.
+The TOS-2 Tosochka is Russia's wheeled successor to the tracked TOS-1A heavy flamethrower system, using 220 mm thermobaric and incendiary rockets from an 18-tube launcher on a Ural 6x6 truck.
+Public Russian and U.S. Army reporting emphasizes the integrated crane, automated fire-control equipment, and wheeled chassis as the main mobility and reload changes, while conflict reporting has documented Russian TOS-2 employment and later Ukrainian strikes against the rare system during the 2014 Russia-Ukraine War.

 Russia